thesse1/webmethods-api-gateway-staging/README.md

 All alias values defined in the global aliases.json file or in API-specific aliases.json files in the API projects can be replaced during pipeline execution by pipeline variables.
 These pipeline variables can be defined and set when queueing the pipeline or in variable groups.
 Every API deployment pipeline imports the variable group specified in /{tenant}/variables/variables-aliases-template.yml which can be used for assembling the variables used for replacing alias values.
 Names of these variables must represent the full JSON path of the value to be replaced in its aliases.json file.
 For every variable following this naming convention, the pipeline will automatically replace the corresponding value in its aliases.json file by the value of the replacement variable.

 For example,
- - the value of the variable petstore-routing-alias.DEV-INT.description will automatically replace the description of the PetStore_Routing_Alias on DEV-INT, overwriting the value defined in the global aliases.json file,
+ - the value of the variable petstore-routing-alias.DEV_INT.description will automatically replace the description of the PetStore_Routing_Alias on DEV_INT, overwriting the value defined in the global aliases.json file,
- - the value of the variable postman-echo-routing-alias.STAGE-EXT.readTimeout will automatically replace the readTimeout value of the PostmanEcho_Routing_Alias on STAGE-EXT, overwriting the value defined in the global aliases.json file,
+ - the value of the variable postman-echo-routing-alias.STAGE_EXT.readTimeout will automatically replace the readTimeout value of the PostmanEcho_Routing_Alias on STAGE_EXT, overwriting the value defined in the global aliases.json file,
- - the value of the variable petstore-routing-alias-108.PROD-INT.description will automatically replace the description of the PetStore_Routing_Alias_1_0_8 for the API version 1.0.8 on PROD-INT, overwriting the value defined in the aliases.json file of the petstore-versioning API project,
+ - the value of the variable petstore-routing-alias-108.PROD_INT.description will automatically replace the description of the PetStore_Routing_Alias_1_0_8 for the API version 1.0.8 on PROD_INT, overwriting the value defined in the aliases.json file of the petstore-versioning API project,
- - the value of the variable postman-echo-security-alias.STAGE-EXT.httpAuthCredentials.userName will automatically replace the username stored in the PostmanEcho_Security_Alias on STAGE-EXT, overwriting the value defined in the aliases.json file of the security-alias API project.
+ - the value of the variable postman-echo-security-alias.STAGE_EXT.httpAuthCredentials.userName will automatically replace the username stored in the PostmanEcho_Security_Alias on STAGE_EXT, overwriting the value defined in the aliases.json file of the security-alias API project.

 Overwriting alias values with pipeline variables was mainly developed for replacing secret alias values like passwords in security aliases.

 For example,
- - the value of the variable postman-echo-security-alias.PROD-EXT.httpAuthCredentials.password will automatically replace the password stored in the PostmanEcho_Security_Alias on PROD-EXT, overwriting the value defined in the aliases.json file of the security-alias API project.
+ - the value of the variable postman-echo-security-alias.PROD_EXT.httpAuthCredentials.password will automatically replace the password stored in the PostmanEcho_Security_Alias on PROD_EXT, overwriting the value defined in the aliases.json file of the security-alias API project.

 Replacement values for secret alias values like passwords can and should be stored in secret variables.